dgkanatsios/AzureServicesForUnity/README.md

 Unity has a great class to do HTTP requests called [UnityWebRequest](http://docs.unity3d.com/Manual/UnityWebRequest.html).
 It's relatively new but it can be really helpful.
 Plus, there is another handy class called [JsonUtility](http://docs.unity3d.com/ScriptReference/JsonUtility.html) that assists in JSON serialization/deserialization.

-Combine the above two paragraphs and you have a small cross platform library that allows a Unity game access Azure Easy Tables.
+Combine the above two paragraphs and you have a small cross platform library that allows a Unity game easy access Azure Easy Tables (yes, very easy!).

 ###Current version: 0.0.3 (beta)